Contact Us

 For passengers:

-Any user journey of a ride-sharing app begins with users registering in it.
+Any user journey with a ride-sharing app begins with users registering for it.
 So, it is advisable not to overcomplicate the registration process with unnecessary components and information.
 The best thing to do is to ask passengers to register with their phone number; in some cases, social media can be an excellent tool for writing your passengers.

 In terms of profiles, users should upload their photos, enter their name, phone number, and payment method; view their payment history, and view ratings that they leave on drivers.